 Netflix and cancellations.
 It seems you can't have one without the other.
 The world's biggest streaming service is known for its abundance of quality shows and yet, many of them rarely make it to the finish line.

-More than 20 Netflix Original TV series received the chop or ended for a multitude of reasons in 2021 with countless of them scrapped far too early – I'm still not over GLOW.
+More than 20 Netflix Original TV series received the chop or ended for a multitude of reasons in 2021 with countless of them scrapped far too early – we're still not over GLOW.
 If a show somehow manages to obtain a third season, it's now seen as a major milestone, all of which has led to the infamous Netflix curse.

 With all that in mind, let's look at every Netflix show cancelled in 2022.
-These are all listed in chronological order:
+These are all listed in chronological order.

 The first show of 2022 to be cancelled was US comedy-drama Gentefied, following the premiere of season two in November last year.
 Applauded for its Latino representation, the series failed to crack the Netflix Top 10 and therefore suffered cancellation.
 It follows the story of three Mexican-America cousins chasing the America Dream among numerous setbacks and the odds stacked against them.